Past Summer Internships

 Working at the Becket Fund for Religious Liberty has taught me that an attack on one religion is, in effect, an attack on all religion.
 All Catholics should have a deep respect and support for religious pluralism because it allows us to be who we are in public and in private--people of a devotion to the welfare of humanity and to the service of God.
 The freedom of conscience and religion go hand in hand--it should never be the government's prerogative to disrupt the good works of religious groups out of prejudice or ignorance.

-Aly Cox is a senior, a Sorin Fellow, and the current president of ND Right to Life, the largest student club on campus.
+Aly Cox graduated from Notre Dame in 2017.
+In her time as a student, she was a Sorin Fellow and the president of ND Right to Life, the largest student club on campus.
 In Spring 2016, Aly interned with the Pontifical Academy for Life.
 Here's what she had to say about her experience:

 Thanks to the Center for Ethics and Culture, I was blessed during my semester in Rome with an incredible internship at the Pontifical Academy for Life, an office of the Vatican that offers pro-life, bioethical advice and support to the Pope.
 I was able to work for the Academy during their annual assembly, in which the majority of the appointed Academy Members gather in Rome for a short conference to share their work and attempt to tackle current bioethical issues as a group.
 It was truly unfair to have access to this conference as an undergraduate, surrounded by the strongest Catholic academics and leaders in the field I aspire to be a part of.
 I was able to grow as an academic and a researcher through observation of Members' presentations and group meetings, and even through personal conversations with the Academy Members themselves.
 Most importantly, I was (again unfairly) invited to attend their private papal audience and have a personal encounter with Pope Francis.
 This will certainly be the crowning jewel in my adventures in Rome, for which I am immeasurably grateful.